-State and local funding for higher education in Illinois was above the regional and national levels in 2018.
+State and local funding for higher education in Iowa was below the regional and national levels in 2018.

 Source: SHEEO.
 (2019).
 State higher education finance: FY 18.
 Estimates have been adjusted for inflation.
-Educational appropriation estimates for Illinois have been adjusted to exclude legacy pension payments.

 Figure 20.
 State Fiscal Support for Higher Education per \$1,000 of Personal Income